ubccsss/ubccsss.org/content/services/courses/cpsc-259.md

 ---
-title: Numerical Computation for Algebraic Problems
+title: Data Structures and Algorithms for Electrical Engineers
 layout: course
 ---